Solving 3 Common Security Gaps Through Better Cybersecurity Collaboration

 In part two of this series, I look at organizational culture challenges that can impede communication and prevent effective cybersecurity collaboration.
 I’ll share tips for facilitating increased reporting of security concerns, effectively routing identified gaps for investigation and remediation, and more!

 Would you like advice or support strengthening your organization’s cybersecurity collaboration?
-LMG Security offers executive level security briefings as well as cybersecurity assessments and testing to help organizations develop their cybersecurity programs and reduce risk.
+LMG Security offers executive level security briefings, monthly executive threat briefings, managed KnowBe4 employee training solutions, and much more to help you reduce your organization’s risk.
 Contact us to see how our experienced consultants can support your cybersecurity goals.

 Read part two of three: 6 Steps For Building a Strong Security Culture in Your Organization